Rayerdyne/OOP-project/README.md

 This project is the extention of the programming project I had to make as part of the Object-Oriented Programming course, during the academic year 2019-2020.

+Basically, this has become a tool for building block diagrams.
+(Short explaination [here](SignalProcessing.md) if you are not familiar with this)

 Directories containing classes: